pactus-project/pactus-website/content/blog/2024-12-25-pactus-sustainable.md

 Pactus supports [pruned nodes](https://docs.pactus.org/tutorials/pruned-nodes/), which store only the last 10 days of blockchain data instead of the entire transaction history.
-This innovation significantly reduces storage requirements—from gigabytes to just a few hundred megabytes—and allows new validators to sync with the network in just [few minutes](https://snapshot.pactus.org/).
+This innovation significantly reduces storage requirements—from gigabytes to just a few hundred megabytes—and allows new validators to sync with the network in just a [few minutes](https://snapshot.pactus.org/).

 ### User Friendly Interface